-'The Unhoneymooners' By Christina Lauren Is An Enemies-To-Lovers Romance Set In Paradise & You Can Start Reading Now
+'The Unhoneymooners' Is An Enemies-To-Lovers Romance You Can't Miss — Start Reading Now

 If there's one romance trope I'm an automatic sucker for, it's enemies-to-lovers, and if I trust anyone to do it deliciously right, it's Christina Lauren.
 Authors Christina Hobbs and Lauren Billlings — who write together under their combined pen name — are the force behind beloved romps like Roomies and Josh & Hazel's Guide to Not Dating, among many others.
 And now the dynamic duo is back with The Unhoneymooners, which will be released on May 14, 2019.
 Trust me, you're going to want this one on your shelf ASAP.
 Bustle has the exclusive cover reveal and the entire first chapter below!

 Here's the plot: Olive is always unlucky: in her career, in love, in… well, everything.
 Her identical twin sister Ami, on the other hand, is probably the luckiest person in the world.
 But at Ami's wedding, the entire wedding party gets food poisoning, and the only people who aren't affected are Olive, and the best man, Ethan — Olive's sworn enemy.
 And now there’s an all-expenses-paid honeymoon in Hawaii up for grabs.